WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/a.md

 ## America, American

-*America* refers to the AMerican continent, including both North and South America.
+*America* refers to the American continent, including both North and South America.

 Don't use to refer to the *United States*.
-Instead, use a more accuarate term such as *the US* or *the United States*.
+Instead, use a more accurate term such as *the US* or *the United States*.

-For more information, see [Writing for a global audience]().
+For more information, see [Writing documentation for an international audience](https://make.wordpress.org/docs/style-guide/general-guidelines/global-audience/).

 ## among